Toros Mobil Park

-The Tijuana National Stadium (Spanish: Estadio Nacional de Tijuana), known as Chevron Stadium (Spanish: Estadio Chevron) for commercial reasons, is a ballpark in Tijuana, Baja California, Mexico.
+The Tijuana National Stadium (Spanish: Estadio Nacional de Tijuana), known as Toros Mobil Park (Spanish: Toros Mobil Park) for commercial reasons, is a ballpark in Tijuana, Baja California, Mexico.
 Opened in 1976, it is the home of the Toros de Tijuana of the Mexican League.

 History

 The stadium was inaugurated on October 12, 1977, with a game between the Potros de Tijuana and the Águilas de Mexicali of the Mexican Pacific League.

 In 2004, professional baseball returned, now with a Mexican Baseball League franchise under the name "Toros de Tijuana".
 The following year the team changed its name to "Potros de Tijuana", as they were known in their previous iterations and would be from 2005 to 2008.
 It played host to the Tijuana Cimarrones of the Golden Baseball League for one season in 2010.
 Most recently, it has been hosting the second iteration of the Toros de Tijuana, members of the Liga Norte de México (League of Northern Mexico).
 This iteration of the Toros de Tijuana would join the Mexican Baseball Leagues in 2014.